WICG/trust-token-api/README.md

 ### First Party Tracking Potential

-Cached SRRs and their associated browser public keys have a similar tracking potential to first party cookies.
+Cached RRs and their associated browser public keys have a similar tracking potential to first party cookies.
 Therefore these should be clearable by browser’s existing Clear Site Data functionality.

-The SRR and its public key are untamperable first-party tracking vectors.
+The RR and its public key are untamperable first-party tracking vectors.
 They allow sites to share their first-party user identity with third parties on the page in a verifiable way.
-To mitigate this potentially undesirable situation, user agents can request multiple SRRs in a single token redemption, each bound to different keypairs, and use different SRRs and keypairs when performing requests based on the third-party or over time.
+To mitigate this potentially undesirable situation, user agents can request multiple RRs in a single token redemption, each bound to different keypairs, and use different RRs and keypairs when performing requests based on the third-party or over time.

 In order to prevent the issuer from binding together multiple simultaneous redemptions, the UA can blind the keypairs before sending them to the issuer.
 Additionally, the client may need to produce signed timestamps to prevent the issuer from using the timestamp as another matching method.